rosa/advent-of-code/2021/README.md

+### Advent of Code 2021

 _Hyper_ Polyglot challenge!
-This year I try to do every problem using a different language, without repeating any of the languages I used in [my previous polyglot challenge in 2019](https://github.com/rosa/advent-of-code/tree/main/2019).
-Learning experience or pointless self-inflicted brain damage?
+This year I tried to do every problem using a different language, without repeating any of the languages I used in [my previous polyglot challenge in 2019](https://github.com/rosa/advent-of-code/tree/main/2019).
+Fun learning experience or pointless self-inflicted brain damage?
 The line that separates both is too thin.

 - Day 1 in [Bash](https://www.gnu.org/savannah-checkouts/gnu/bash/manual/bash.html)